raymondzhang1883/proserv-maturity-assessment/docs/ASSESSMENT.md

 This assessment evaluates professional services organizations' maturity in measuring and managing key performance indicators (KPIs).
 The assessment generates a persona score (P0-P4) representing data maturity levels from "Ad Hoc / Fire-fighting" to "Strategic / Value Multiplier."

-## Assessment Structure

-The assessment is organized into 5 main sections:

-1. **Business Context** - Company size and operational challenges
-2. **KPI Coverage** - Which performance indicators are tracked
-3. **Reliability & Latency** - Data confidence and reporting speed
-4. **Tooling & Architecture** - Technology stack and team capabilities
-5. **Usage & Forecasting** - Data usage and predictive capabilities

 ## Core KPIs Evaluated

 The assessment focuses on 6 fundamental professional services KPIs: